Meet the director who resurrected the careers of Mickey Rourke and Brendan Fraser

 Filmmaker Darren Aronofsky is responsible for bringing actor Brendan Fraser back into the spotlight in the feature “The Whale” (“The Whale” in free translation).
 The star received a standing ovation at the Venice Film Festival, and was thrilled to win the Tribute Actor award at the Toronto International Film Festival.
-With that, Fraser accredits himself to one of the main candidates for the next Oscar.
+With that, Fraser becomes one of the main candidates for the Oscars.

 His directorial debut came in the surrealist psychological thriller “Pi” (1997).
 The low-budget, roughly $60,000 film starring Sean Gullette was sold to Artisan Entertainment for $1 million and grossed over $3 million; Aronofsky won the Directing Award at the 1998 Sundance Film Festival and an Independent Spirit Award for Best First Screenplay.